-- It’s smaller than a full-size crib.
+- It’s smaller than a full-sized crib.

-5. Lotus Travel Crib and Portable Playard
+Lotus Travel and Portable Playard

 The side zips up, which gives you a way to reach your baby if bending over that far isn’t an option for you.
-And when your baby grows into the toddler phase, they’ll be able to zip themselves in and out of the playard.
+And when your baby grows into the toddler phase, they’ll be able to zip themselves in and out of the playpen.

 - The zippered side door is a feature toddlers will like.

 - It’s pretty expensive for a travel crib.

 - Wrestling this back into its carrying bag can be tricky.